-To learn about why this special structure remains lifeless, we must first dive into the story of David Abercrombie and what landed him and his castle here in Westchester County.
+To learn about why this special structure has remained lifeless for many years, we must first dive into the story of David Abercrombie and what landed him and his castle here in Westchester County.

 As the clothes indicate, in 1892 David Abercrombie established a high-end rugged wear and outdoor equipment emporium near Wall Street.
 He soon began outfitting intrepid explorers Robert Peary and President Theodore Roosevelt.